 Enabling EEPROM support and setting preheat presets:

 line 649 #define EEPROM_SETTINGS is used in order to enable EEPROM support.

-EEPROM is the internal memory of the arduino board. it’s a non volative memory used to keep the important adjutable settings into memory for later use.
+EEPROM is the internal memory of the arduino board. it’s a non volatile memory used to keep the important adjustable settings into memory for later use.